 Join us for a conversation with Joe Nayquonabe, Jr., CEO and chair of the board of directors for Mille Lacs Corporate Ventures.
 You'll learn about resiliency and how it influenced his leadership journey.
 You'll also hear how COVID-19 has impacted him personally and as a leader, and many other topics on this episode.

-- Jason Schlender, Extension leadership and civic engagement educator
+- Jason Schlender, former Extension leadership and civic engagement educator

 - Joe Nayquonabe, Jr., CEO of Mille Lacs Corporate Ventures